davidroeca/web-app-orchestration-talk/talk/talk.rst

 ===================

 .. note::
-    * So let's take a time machine back to when we're first starting a project
+    * So let's imagine we're first starting a project
-    * We'll encounter a few issues and then I'll go through how you might resolve them
-    * In the beginning... there was darkness
-    * Ok, we're not going back that far, but we'll go back to the start of the project
     * Let's say I'm collaborating with my friend
-    * He's working on a web api, she picked NodeJS and Express, but this didn't really matter; she could have picked any HTTP framework in any language
+    * She's working on a web api, she picked NodeJS and Express, but this didn't really matter; she could have picked any HTTP framework in any language
     * I'm writing a web app
     * We want to modularize source code of each project and run them separately
-    * I clone the source code
+    * I clone her source code
     * Run through her README and install Node 8 and the necessary database requirements on my system
     * I feel ready to make my first API request